Definition

 • Redirection and malware introduction.
 Proxy hacking can also be used to deliver pages with malicious intent.
 Proxy hacking can direct users to fake banking sites, for example, to steal account info that can then be sold or used to steal funds from the account.
 The attacker can also use the hack to direct users to a malware-infected site to compromise their machines for a variety of nefarious purposes.

 • Search engine optimization hijacking and content scraping.
 SEO hijacking involves attempting to gain an advantage over competitors or redirecting traffic to fraudulent websites for advertising revenue.
-It's also known as content scraping or page hijacking.
+It's also known as content scraping, web scraping or page hijacking.

 Some means have been developed to compromise proxy abilities.
-Specially crafted Adobe Flash and Java apps, JavaScript, ActiveX and some other browser plugins can be used to reveal a proxy user's identity, so proxies shouldn't be used on untrusted sites or anywhere that anonymity is important.
+Specially crafted Adobe Flash and Java apps, JavaScript, ActiveX and other browser plugins can be used to reveal a proxy user's identity, so proxies shouldn't be used on untrusted sites or anywhere that anonymity is important.

 Proxy server security